eliasjacob/datacentric_ai_course/README.md

-# Datacentric AI - Learning with Limited Labels: Weak Supervision and Uncertainty-Aware Training
+# Datacentric AI - Learning with Limited Labels using Weak Supervision and Uncertainty-Aware Training

 ## [Dr. Elias Jacob de Menezes Neto](https://docente.ufrn.br/elias.jacob)

-This repository contains the code and resources for the course **"Learning with Limited Labels: Weak Supervision and Uncertainty-Aware Training"**.
+This repository contains the code and resources for the course **"Learning with Limited Labels using Weak Supervision and Uncertainty-Aware Training"**.
 The course goes deep into advanced techniques for training machine learning models effectively when labeled data is scarce or noisy, focusing on data-centric AI approaches, weak supervision methodologies, semi-supervised learning strategies, and annotation error detection mechanisms.

 ## Course Content